Short answer

 Where can I download StablePro Wallet?

-What is AEGISKey and how does it protect my funds?
+What is AERKey and how does it protect my funds?

 Does StablePro protect against MEV and front-running?

 Yes, at two levels.
 First, transactions route through private mempools at the wallet level.
-Second, the AEGISKey Privacy Layer (in development, Q2–Q3 2026) encrypts transactions at the mempool layer; validators inside TEEs cannot read transaction contents before ordering.
+Second, the AERKey Privacy Layer (Layers 1 and 4 deploy at mainnet August 2026) encrypts transactions at the mempool layer; validators inside TEEs cannot read transaction contents before ordering.
 The official position: front-running, sandwich attacks, and back-running are eliminated, not mitigated.
 "You cannot front-run what you cannot read."